vburel2018/Voicemeeter-SDK/README.md

 # Voicemeeter-SDK
 Voicemeeter Remote API + Source Code Examples

 Voicemeeter Remote API provides a set of functions to control Voicemeeter parameters,  to process audio inside Voicemeeter, to get MIDI messages coming from the Voicemeeter MIDI-Mapping and to control the MacroButtons application.
-Voicemeeter SDK offers different source code example. example0 is expected to show every functionnalties while other project are concrete application examples:
+Voicemeeter SDK offers different source code example. example0 is expected to show every functionnalties while other projects are concrete application examples:

 - Matrix8x8: example of Audio Processing Application offering a 8x8 gain matrix on a selected BUS.
 - vmr_osd: Exemple of Overlay Screen Display Application to show the current gain of the current moving slider.